andrei-akopian/foambryo-runner/README.md

 ## Usage

 > [!TIP]
-> If you are on MacOS, in Finder click with 2 fingers on the `foambryo-runner` folder to open the menu.
-Then under "Services" select "New Terminal at Folder" or "New iTerm Window Here".
+> If you are on MacOS, you can set up shortcuts for opening the terminal from finder.
+See [docs](./docs/macos_settings.md)

 `./foambryo_runner_v001.py --help` (prints help message)

 `./foambryo_runner_v001.py Cshaper_4_cells_min-d-3.vtk` (run provided example)

 > [!TIP]
-> Use the TAB key on your keyboard for auto completion of file names.
+> Press the TAB key on your keyboard for auto completion of file names.

 To stop the script use `Ctrl+C` or close the visualization window.